-- 15 The map application "Quarry Inventories" represents with its almost 10,000 entries the most comprehensive survey of abandoned surface mining sites of raw materials on the territory of one state.
-Most occurred were categories of small and middle sized stone quarries with an area up to 10,000 m2 (5512 in total) and small sand quarries with an area up to 1,000 m2 (455 in total).
-Only 194 mining sites can be defined as large, covering an area over 10,000 m2.
-In relation to the used mining technology, the shelf quarries prevailed over the pit quarries (71.8%, 19.7%, 8.5% no data), see Tab.
-1, 2. - 20 Considering the fact that in the frame of the published volumes of the "Quarry Inventories" less than a half of the Czech Republic (40.9%) was mapped, the real number of active quarries in the first half of the 20th century can be estimated at c.
-20,000 25,000.
-It corresponds to the average distributions of the quarries per each 3-4 km2 (Peterková, 2015). - In time to come, therefore, a widening of the database is planned in several steps.
-First, data will be processed from similarly specialized manuscripts written after the publishing of the "Quarry Inventories" had been terminated (theses, paper card indexes etc.).
-In areas where no inventory analyses have been done, air photos from the years 1937 1970 will be utilized (SINE 2010).
+The map application Quarry Inventories represents with its almost 10 000 entries the most comprehensive survey of abandoned surface mining sites of raw materials in the territory of one state.
+Most frequent are categories of small and medium-sized stone quarries with an area up to $10\,000\,\text{m}^2$ (5512 in total) and small sand quarries with an area up to $10000\,\text{m}^2$ (455 in total).
+Only 194 mining sites can be defined as large, covering an area over $10\,000\,\text{m}^2$ .
+In relation to the used mining technology, the shelf quarries prevailed over the pit quarries (71.8, 19.7, 8.5% - no data); see Tables 1 and 2.

+Considering the fact that in the published volumes of the Quarry Inventories less than a half of the Czech Republic

+Figure 4.
+Screenshot of "the Quarry Inventories Online" web map application.

+(40.9%) was mapped, the real number of active quarries in the first half of the 20th century can be estimated at ca. $20\,000-25\,000$ .
+This corresponds to the average distributions of the quarries per each 3-4 km (Peterková, 2015).

+In time to come, therefore, a widening of the database is planned in several steps.
+First, data will be processed from similarly specialized manuscripts written after the publishing of the Quarry Inventories had been terminated (theses, paper card indexes, etc.).
+In areas where no inventory analyses have been done, air photos from the years 1937-1970 will be utilized (SINE, 2010).

-The final and most time-consuming phase will be a field survey focused both at verification of existing entries and at completely new and still unmapped objects.
+The final and most time-consuming phase will be a field survey focused both on verification of existing entries and on completely new and still unmapped objects.